Question: In Massachusetts, how long do points remain on your driving record?

 - Minor traffic violation (such as speeding) 2 points

-If you want more information on your MA driving record contact the Massachusetts RMV directly.
+If you want more information on your Massachusetts' driving record contact the Massachusetts RMV directly.
 If you want to see if your insurance company follows the SDIP or has a points system of their own for surchargeable events, contact your insurance agent for this information.
-The MA insurance regulator should also be able to give you information on your auto insurance provider's rating system since the rates must be filed with this state agency.
+The state insurance regulator should also be able to give you information on your auto insurance provider's rating system since the rates must be filed with this state agency.